janekdb/scalacraft-domain/README.md

     new IP6Address(0x0::0x0::0x0::0x0::0x0::0x0::0x7::0xab::Nil)

-`repr-1`, `repr-2` and `repr-3` contain common information that can be extracted to create equal instances of the domain class but the differences in the representation are a type of information that cannot be used.
+`repr-1`, `repr-2` and `repr-3` contain common information that can be extracted to create equal instances of the domain class but the differences across the representations are a type of information that cannot be used.
 The matcher is expected to drop this information on the floor.

 ###### Greedy Information Consumption